Please check the events calendar for the most updated listing of outreach opportunities on any given week.

 - Grocery Bag Ministry

 Delivers 75 bags of groceries each month to an inner city church, where they are distributed to needy members of their congregations.
 Food is donated by Asbury First members; volunteers spend time organizing and bagging the food, and helping with the delivery.
+Read more about the Grocery Bag Ministry and its stories of impact here.

 - School 17 Outreach